adeiorio/NAAnaFW/README.md

 https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideHiggsAnalysisCombinedLimit

-TO be continued when we commit the repository on GitHub.
+TO be continued when we will commit the repository on GitHub.

 Go to the folder stat where you can find the script for running the combine tool.
 The fit to the QCD scale factor can be performed running the script DDQCD_fit.csh wih the command: